hareenl/gpt-plus/README.md

 Use 'tasks' to enter multitask mode.
 Use 'read clipboard' to access text from clipboard.
 Use 'import python' while in python developer role to import python files from input folder.
-Use '--debug' at the end of a prompt or after 'import python' to execute code, install missing modules and debug (in python developer role).
+Use '--debug' at the end of a prompt or after 'import python' to execute code and debug (in python developer role).
 Use 'import html' to import html while in web developer role to import html files from the input folder.
 Use 'ask gpt' to request response specifically from ChatGPT.
 Use 'ask bing' to request response specifically from Bing.